varigence/docs/bimlexpress/release-notes/bimlexpress-2018.2.md

 * Fixed an issue in BE where packages could not be imported until at least one Biml file had already been added.
 * Updated logging to capture 'InitializeEditor' errors during the editor initialization.
-* Updated BimlExpress online projects to use the new global framework version setting mechansim
+* Updated BimlExpress online projects to use the new global framework version setting mechanism

 ## SSIS